 - Urgent comms if their child has an accident or gets ill at school

-Carefully consider which of the channels you have available to you are best suited to each of these types of communication.
-Rather than relying on one channel to deliver all communications.
+Carefully consider which of the communication channels you have available to you are best suited to each of these types of communication, rather than relying on one channel to deliver all messages.

 Remember, there’s no one size fits all approach to parent communication.
 We recognise that choosing the best channels can be overwhelming, and you need to be realistic about your resources.

 To support you with this, we’ve pulled together a list of the best channels for effective communication with parents in schools.
-This blog also covers tips on how to utilise each of these channels for engaging parents.
+We’ve also covered some top tips on how to utilise each of these channels for engaging parents.

-What’s more, you can download a copy of our free best practice guide for communicating with parents via email to discover everything you need to know about effective email communication.
+What’s more, you can download a copy of our free ‘Ultimate Guide to Parental Engagement‘ to discover everything you need to improve parental engagement in your school.

 Top Channels for Parent Communication: and How to Best Utilise Them